ikeliec/dotta.Net/README.md

 | BaseUrlProduction | API base url for dotta's production environment. |
 | BaseUrlSandbox | API base url for dotta's sandbox or test environment. |

 Pass the your public and private key if you don't know how to get a base64 string encoding of your keys.
 Otherwise, just pass the ApiKey.
-When you pass the ApiKey, you won't need to pass the public and private keys
+When you pass the ApiKey, you won't need to pass the public and private keys.

 ### Other links